nlowy-snhu/nlowy-snhu.github.io/README.md

 </p>
 <br>

 There is also another significant change.
 When first launched, or when the database is removed when clearing the application storage, the application will build the SQLite database based on the input text file.
-This file has been modified for the Android application to include the data in this format: `Name,Category,Quantity`.
+This file has been modified for the Android application to include the data in this format: <code>Name,Category,Quantity</code>.
 An example portion of the input file and resulting main screen are below.

 ```
 Apples,Produce,4